 - A recent teacher-college graduate, in-state or out-of-state licensed/certified teacher (5-year exemption from year of initial employment).

 - DOE retired teacher (10-year exemption from year of initial employment).
-Please note parameters for post-retirement employment.
+Please note parameters for

 Employee background check: Fingerprinting and criminal history background checks are done at the school's District office (see list, below) by appointment after preferred school submits the substitute teacher application and employment documents.
 You will not be allowed to start work until this process is completed and the individual is cleared for employment.
 It takes a minimum of two days and up to two months to complete.
 Any missing or incomplete information will result in the delay of obtaining a substitute teaching job.
 Please contact the District office with any questions about the status of you application.
 This applies to all substitute teachers including State and County government retirees.